opendatahub-io/opendatahub.io/src/content/docs/quick-installation.md

 1. Click `View Operator` to navigate to the OpenShift OperatorHub page for the newly install ODH operator.
    ![View Operator](../assets/img/pages/docs/quick-installation/installed-operator-ready-for-use.png "View Installed ODH Operator")

+1. To view the status of the Open Data Hub operator installation, find the Open Data Hub Operator under Operators -> Installed Operators.
+Be aware to select `odh` namespace in the console UI.
+Once the STATUS field displays InstallSucceeded, you can proceed to create a new Open Data Hub deployment.

-1. It is important to switch to the namespace you created earlier.
-Installing in the "OpenShift Operators" namespace will result in a fatal error similar to "csv created in namespace with multiple operatorgroups, can't pick one automatically".
+   If you Create an Instance that is not under`odh` a fatal error similar to "csv created in namespace with multiple operatorgroups, can't pick one automatically" will be raised.
    ![Change Namespace to 'odh'](../assets/img/pages/docs/quick-installation/installed-operators-change-namespace.png "Change Namespace to 'odh'")

 1. To view the status of the Open Data Hub operator installation, find the Open Data Hub Operator under `Operators` -> `Installed Operators` (inside the namespace you created earlier).
 Once the STATUS field displays `Succeeded`, you can proceed to create a new Open Data Hub deployment.